EnnoOstendorf/twinjago/complete_INSTALL.md

   --org ORG_NAME \
   --all-access
 ```
-exchange the USERNAME, PASSWORD, ORG_NAME and BUCKET_Name Vars and
+exchange the USERNAME, PASSWORD, ORG_NAME and BUCKET_Name Vars, save them and
 **note the token in the output (!important!)**
 this is the all-access token used by twinjago